wgillaspy/temp-cont/README.md

 - Add an additional mosfet for the additional fan.
 - Better isolate the two fan jumpers, provide their own 5v separate from atmega board to reduce noise.
 - Move the mosfet gate pins onto analog output pins.
 Right now the heater can only be off or on.
+- Remove the ftdi programmer pads from the bottom of the board.
+- Update the NodeJs application to write to a splunk endpoint.